HSLdevcom/digitransit-deployer/README.md

 Additionally, some deployments are restarted periodically.

+## Env variable configuration

+These following environmental variables should be added:
+* "SLACK_ACCESS_TOKEN" access token used for sending slack messages through a Slack app
+* "MONITORING_SLACK_CHANNEL_ID" slack channel id (not the name) for most of the Slack messages
+* "ALERT_SLACK_CHANNEL_ID" slack channel id (not the name) for sending messages about image freshness checks
+* "DOCKER_USER" docker user that is used for interacting with the Docker API
+* "DOCKER_AUTH" docker password that is used for interacting with the Docker API
+* "TZ" optional timezone (defaults to "Europe/Helsinki")

 ## Prerequisites

 Deployments should have the following labels defined as deployer uses `app` as an identifier for finding deployments/pods.